Romanian gay local boy Alex tells us what gay life in Romania is like along with practical tips for LGBTQ travelers visiting Romania.

 Razvan Ciobanu was a famous openly gay fashion designer who died in a car accident in April 2019 aged just 43.
 As well as being one of the country's top fashion icons, he was also famous for being one of the judges of the popular fashion TV show “Bravo, ai stil!” (which means Bravo you have style!).

 Another famous out gay Romanian I know and love is Lucian Dunăreanu who is a prominent LGBTQ activist based in Cluj.
 He organizes the Gay Film Nights and owns the main gay bar of Cluj called “Delirio“.
-He also created the drag queen group called “Veverițele Vesele“, which is absolutely hilarious!
+He also created the drag queen group called “Veverițele Vesele”, which is hilarious!
 At one point they created a drag queen group called “Toxice” who almost represented us in Eurovision back in 2005 with their hit “Never Give Up“.

 Speaking of Eurovision, the act that did eventually represent us in Eurovision in 2005 was the very sassy Luminita Anghel, who is a massive LGBTQ ally, and her son is openly gay.